-Regardless of your industry, or the size of your business, you could benefit from using a non-disclosure and non-complete agreement template in your organization.
+Regardless of your industry, or the size of your business, you could benefit from using anon-disclosure and non-compete agreement templatein your organization.
 The way you implement them could significantly protect your business against exploitation by employees and contractors after they leave your organization.
 Having a non-compete agreement drafted by lawyers or industry specialists could cost you a significant amount of money and you would have to further pay for any updates into the future.
-That is why Business-in-a-Box has created the most convenient business template catalog for you to use at a fraction of the cost.
-The various non-compete clauses and agreement templates that you will find in the non-compete agreement section have all been designed and created by legal professionals and industry experts and you have access to them by simply signing up.
+Working off a template will save you hundreds of dollars.
+The various non-compete clauses and agreement templates in Business-in-a-Box have all been designed and created by legal professionals and industry experts, so you can be certain of their quality and legitimacy.

 Your industry might be highly traded and like most companies, you would like to protect your business against information leakage from situations like industrial espionage to employees leaving your organization.
 You would most likely use non-compete agreements for your executive and key personnel so that these key people in your organization do not leave your business and take the experience and knowledge to your competitors.
 You might also want to prevent salespeople from jumping ship to your competition and taking with them the vital sales knowledge of your products or services to the other side.

-Using Non-Compete agreement templates in your organization need not be a complex issue, all you need is to download the relevant non-compete agreement template from the selection from Business-in-a-Box, and complete it for you and your employee.
-These templates have been designed to be industry generic but legally specific so that they will protect your business (Protected Party) and the employee (Noncompeting Party) equally in the event of a dispute.
+Non-compete agreement templates are designed to be industry generic but legally specific so that they will protect your business (Protected Party) and the employee (Noncompeting Party) equally in the event of a dispute.
 The clauses and agreements are created to include the following vital information:

 Start Date and Duration- A vital detail that is often overlooked by novices, the start date of the agreement, and the duration must be clearly specified, or the agreement will not be enforceable.
 You should take note that there are some limitations on the duration of non-compete agreements in certain jurisdictions and states (USA) and you should keep these in mind when you complete this section of your template.
-Give this section careful consideration so that you don’t overextend the time limitation and render the non-compete agreement invalid
+Give this section careful consideration so that you do not overextend the time limitation and render the non-compete agreement invalid.

 Non-compete agreements are legally binding documents so you must keep certain aspects in mind when creating these documents for your business.
 These features of your non-compete agreement will help with securing your business and employees from disclosure in the event of legal action.
 These aspects are: